cshum/level-transactions/README.md

 and will only be removed from store upon successful commit.

 It acquires a lock for the `key`, and callback only when lock acquired.
-Otherwise if lock failed due to potential deadlock, callback with error Deadlock.
+Otherwise if read lock failed due to potential deadlock, callback with error and cancel operation.

 ###tx.commit([callback])

 `commit()` wait for all locks to be acquired, then batches data from transaction object into the store.

-Uses levelup's `batch()` under the hood, all operations will be written to the database atomically, that is, they will either all succeed or fail with no partial commits.
+Upon successful commit, operations will be written to store atomically.
+Rollback on error.
+Uses levelup's `batch()` under the hood.

-Upon successful or failed commit, locks acquired during transaction will be released.
+Locks acquired during transaction will be released on both success or error.
-Otherwise if lock failed due to potential deadlock, callback with error Deadlock.

-###tx.rollback([callback])

-`rollback()` releases locks acquired during transaction.

 ###tx.defer(task)

 Utility function for deferring commit, which adds an asynchronous `task` function to the transaction queue.

-The `task` will be called with a callback argument, which should be invoked when the task has finished.
+`task` will be called with a callback argument, should be invoked when the task has finished.

+Callback with error argument will result in error on commit, hence rollback of transaction.

 ```Javascript

 var levelup = require('levelup');